nudge-now/sdk-android/README.md

 ### Timeout Interval

-You can set a timeout interval for messaging request.
+You can set a timeout interval for a messaging request.
 If message is not loaded within this time interval, Message won't be displayed to users and SDK will return the control to your app.

 Default is 5 seconds and you can set from 1 seconds to 5 seconds.